makism/particles/README.md

 A gbest and lbest particle swarm optimization module for python.

-Pretty straightforward, and in everything in numpy ;)
+Pretty straightforward, and everything in numpy ;)